Boston Red Sox

 On the pitching side, Eduardo Rodriguez will miss a couple of months with his recovery from right knee surgery.
-The most important part of the success form the Red Sox will be the return to health of David Price.
+One of the most integral pieces that will determine the success of the Red Sox will be David Price’s return to health.

-This team is structured to be in the hunt in the AL East again as long as the front of their starting rotation hold up and they do add a couple of impact bats to put them in the power hunt going forward.
-Boston has a nice core of four young batters (Andrew Benintendi, Mookie Betts, Rafael Devers, and Xander Bogaerts), which will help this team competitive over the next few years.
+This team is structured to be in the hunt in the AL East again as long as the front of their starting rotation holds up and they add a couple of impact bats to put them in the power hunt going forward.
+The right bats could make them World Series contenders.
+Boston has a nice core of four young batters (Andrew Benintendi, Mookie Betts, Rafael Devers, and Xander Bogaerts), which will help this team remain competitive over the next few years.

 1. 2B Dustin Pedroia